Bullying: Defined – Types- Psyche Damage – Substance Abuse Driver – Resources

-- Over half (52 percent) of young people report being cyber bullied
+- Over half (52 percent) of young people report it

-- Embarrassing or damaging photographs taken without the knowledge or consent of the subject has been reported by 11 percent of adolescents and teens
+- Embarrassing or damaging photographs taken without the knowledge or consent of the subject by 11 percent of adolescents and teens

-- Of the young people who reported cyber bullying incidents against them, one-third (33 percent) of them reported that their bullies issued online threats
+- Of the young people who reported cyber bullying incidents against them, one-third (33 percent) of them said that their bullies issued online threats

 - Over half (55 percent) of all teens who use social media have witnessed outright bullying via that medium

-- An astounding 95 percent of teens who witnessed bullying on social media report that others, like them, have ignored the behaviour
+- An astounding 95 percent of teens who saw bullying on social media report that others, like them, have ignored the behavior

-There are several variations of bullying that can happen to both children and adults, in the workplace, school, home or other social environments.
+Several bullying variations can happen to children and adults in the workplace, school, home, or other social environments.
 These can include:

-- Verbal: abuse that includes name calling about any aspect of a person, including their body type, race, gender, sexual orientation and religion.
+- Verbal: abuse includes name-calling about any person’s aspect, including their body type, race, gender, sexual orientation, and religion.
 Spreading derogatory rumors about someone is also considered a form of bullying

 - Physical bullying: abuse in the form of threatened or actual physical harm

-- Coercion: this is a form of extorting or blackmailing victims by insinuating some form of harm if the bully’s rules on any given matter are disobeyed or ignored
+- Coercion: this is a form of extorting or blackmailing victims by insinuating some form of injury

-- Isolation: this is when bullies try to isolate a person by intentionally leaving them out of activities or declaring to others that the victim should not be included for some reason or another
+- Isolation: This is when bullies try to isolate a person by intentionally leaving them out of activities

-- Workplace: intimidation or abuse, most often verbal, from superiors or colleagues at work that creates a hostile environment, poor productivity and high turnover rates
+- Workplace: intimidation or abuse, most often oral, from superiors or colleagues at work that creates a hostile environment, poor productivity, and high turnover rates

 - Cyber: a more and more common form of bullying that takes place on social media platforms – Facebook, Instagram, Snapchat, Twitter – via threatening emails and or text messages

-While most states have some form of anti-bullying policies, regulations or laws, it is not always easy for victims of bullying to come forward.
-This applies to both children and adults.
+While most states have anti-bullying policies, regulations, or laws, it is not always easy for bullying victims to come forward.
+It applies to both children and adults.

 - Sending, posting, or sharing negative, harmful, false, or mean content about someone else.